Who we want

 - people from a non-English speaking background, and

 We encourage and support applications from Indigenous Australians.
-We also have a number of graduates who come through the Indigenous Pathways Program, which is managed by the Australian Public Service Commission (APSC).
+We also have a number of graduates who come through the Indigenous Graduate Recruitment Program, which is managed by the Australian Public Service Commission (APSC).

 We aim to be an Australian Public Service leader in bringing about an inclusive Australian society.
 To achieve this vision, we encourage the participation and contribution of people with disability to inform DFAT policies and will work together with stakeholders to make DFAT not just an employer of choice for employees with disability, but a model employer in the Australian Public Service.